kaisenlinux/manpages-dev/packages/lockfile-touch.md

        -r retry-count, --retry retry-count
            Try  to  lock  filename retry-count times before giving up.
 Each attempt will be delayed a bit longer than the last (in 5 second increments) until reaching a maximum delay of one minute between retries.
-If retry-count is unspecified, the default is 9 which will give up after 180 seconds (3 minutes) if all 9 lock attempts fail.
+If retry-count is unspecified, the default is 9 which will give up after 225 seconds if all 9 lock attempts fail.

 EXAMPLES
        Locking a file during a lengthy process: